Adult comics: Early days

 In the United States, pulp magazines such as Harry Donenfeld's Spicy Detective featured comics on heroines who lose their clothing, such as Adolphe Barreaux's Sally the Sleuth which debuted in 1934.
 Many of the early comic publishers got their start in the pulps with Donenfeld for instance going on to found DC Comics.
-Fiction House similarly started as a pulp magazine publisher, but in 1938, released Jumbo Comics featuring Sheena, Queen of the Jungle, the first of many scantily clad jungle girls.
-Fiction House comics routinely featured attractive women on the covers, a trend which later became referred to as 'good girl art.'
+Fiction House similarly started as a pulp magazine publisher, but in 1938, they released Jumbo Comics featuring Sheena, Queen of the Jungle, the first of many scantily clad jungle girls.
+Fiction House comics routinely featured attractive women on the covers, a trend which later became referred to as 'good girl art'.
 In 1941, Quality Comics put out Police Comics featuring Phantom Lady, a scantily clad crime fighter.
-Fox Feature Syndicate eventually began publishing Phantom Lady where she was drawn by Matt Baker, one of the most famous 'good girl' artists.
+Fox Feature Syndicate eventually began publishing Phantom Lady where she was drawn by Matt Baker.
 Milton Caniff started producing the comic strip Male Call in 1943, and Bill Ward came out with Torchy in 1944 featuring sexy heroines.

 Pulp magazines were also known for their violence.
 The Shadow carried two guns for killing criminals, and Batman also wielded a gun from 1939 through 1944 before giving it up.
-Crime and horror comics were popular genres in the late 1940s and early 1950s with such titles as Lev Gleason Publications' Crime Does Not Pay, EC Comics' Crime Suspenstories, Crypt of Terror, Tales From the Crypt and Vault of Horror all enjoying brief spells of interest.
+Crime and horror comics were popular genres in the late 1940s and early 1950s with such titles as Lev Gleason Publications' Crime Does Not Pay, EC Comics' Crime SuspenStories, Tales From the Crypt and Vault of Horror all enjoying brief spells of interest.
 It is believed that EC had one of the best-selling lines at the time.
 Harvey Kurtzman was one of the key writers for EC, and artists such as Wally Wood or Al Williamson began to do research for each new story far beyond what had been seen in titles published up to that time.